sivanandus/Math-Lab/README.md

 # Math-Lab
-Created for fun , a computational mathematics laboratory — implementing mathematical concepts, algorithms, experiments, visualizations, and simulations from first principles.
+Created for fun , a computational mathematics laboratory-implementing mathematical concepts, algorithms, experiments, visualizations, and simulations from first principles.